Using NirCmd in combination with Launchy can provide for a serious boost in productivity on your Windows PC.

-NirCmd is a freeware utility that allows you to perform tasks from the command line, .bat files, desktop shortcuts and even Launchy.
-There’s a large list of commands on the NirCmd website.
-I’ve picked out a few that I’ve found useful, but you may find another great use for NirCmd after reading through the examples.
-This was written and tested in WindowsXP but it should also work in other versions of Windows.
+NirCmd is a freeware utility that allows you to perform tasks from the command line, via .bat files, desktop shortcuts and even Launchy.
+I’ve picked out a few that I’ve found useful, but you will undoubtedly find other NirCmd features that are even more helpful by reading through the big list of commands.
+This was written and tested in Windows 10 but it should also work in nearly every version of Windows.

 C:\nircmd\nircmd.exe monitor off

 Save the file in your C:\NirCmd folder as MonitorOff.bat (the exact name doesn’t matter, but it should be descriptive).
 Now with MonitorOff.bat sitting in the C:\NirCmd folder, double-click it to put your monitor into power saving mode (you can move the mouse or hit a key to turn your monitor back on).

 Next up is a useful desktop shortcut to mute and un-mute the sound.
 In a new file enter:

 C:\nircmd\nircmd.exe mutesysvolume 2

 Save the file in C:\NirCmd as MuteUnmute.bat and test it out by double-clicking it.
 You may want to have some music playing or a YouTube video open so you can confirm it’s working.
 The first time you run it your volume will mute.
 The next time you run it, the volume will unmute.

 One last example before we jump into the Launchy integration – changing your screen resolution.
 Super easy.
 Fire up Notepad again and enter the text:

 but replace 2560 and 1080 with the resolution you want to use.
 Save it in C:\NirCmd as SetDisplay2560x1080.bat (or really, WhatEverYouWant.bat)